apache/airflow/docs/apache-airflow/executor/kubernetes.rst

 But What About Cases Where the Scheduler Pod Crashes?
 =====================================================

-In cases of scheduler crashes, we can completely rebuild the state of the scheduler using the watcher's ``resourceVersion``.
+In cases of scheduler crashes, the scheduler will recover its state using the watcher's ``resourceVersion``.

 When monitoring the Kubernetes cluster's watcher thread, each event has a monotonically rising number called a resourceVersion.
 Every time the executor reads a resourceVersion, the executor stores the latest value in the backend database.